fnickels/terraform-provider-mirror-example/Article.md

    --file ./Dockerfile .
 ```

-If the command is successful we can now attempt to use our new build image to initialize our example Terraform environment from within the build image.
+If the commands were successful we can now attempt to use our new build image to initialize our example Terraform environment.

 Run: